ItsElijahWood/profanity/README.md

 # 🛡️ Profanity Filter

 Profanity filter is a swear word filter made in PHP for PHP!
 It blocks over 200+ swear words + racial slurs.
+Supports English, Spanish and French.
 I'm accepting **PR's** but mostly won't be available to accept / review.

 ## Install